ukitazume/sysdigcloud-kubernetes/datastores/using_persistent_volumes/README.md

 # Datastores as Kubernetes pod with persistent volumes

-Sysdig Cloud datastores can be deployed as Kubernetes pods that uses persistent volumes.
+Sysdig Cloud datastores can be deployed as Kubernetes pods that use persistent volumes.
 This guide will cover the creation and the setup of AWS EBS and GCE volumes, for other type of Kubernetes persistent volumes refer to: http://kubernetes.io/docs/user-guide/persistent-volumes/#types-of-persistent-volumes

 ##Setup Cassandra cluster